-- Inspire lifelong engagement and ethical leadership in science, technology, engineering, mathematics, and related fields among delegates, who possess recognized high potential for follow-through and success.
+- Inspire lifelong engagement and ethical leadership in science, technology, engineering, mathematics, and related fields among delegates with recognized high potential for follow-through and success.

-- Provide engaged learning opportunities in science, technology, engineering, mathematics, and related professions that extend and enhance the traditional K-12 school curriculum.
+- Provide engaging learning opportunities in science, technology, engineering, mathematics, and related professions that extend and enhance the traditional K-12 school curriculum.

-- Develop a robust network among delegates, members of the program staff, and science, technology, engineering, and mathematics professionals reinforced through community and shared experiences.
+- Develop a robust network among delegates, members of the program staph*, and science, technology, engineering, and mathematics professionals reinforced through community and shared experiences.

-- Encourage participants to pursue careers in science, technology, engineering, mathematics, and related professions through an increased awareness and understanding of current education, research, and career opportunities.
+- Encourage participants to pursue careers in science, technology, engineering, mathematics, arts, and related professions through increased awareness and understanding of current education, research, and career opportunities.

 - Create a safe environment for expanding delegates’ comfort zones with scientific and cultural aspects of the natural world through outdoor adventure activities.

 - More than 99% of NYSCamp alumni receive at least a bachelor’s degree.